 DUBLIN, July 26, 2017 /PRNewswire/ --

-The "Global Metal Powders Market 2017-2021" report has been added to Research and Markets' offering.
+The "Global Dementia and Movement Disorder Treatment Market 2017-2021" report has been added to Research and Markets' offering.

-Global Metal Powders Market 2017-2021, has been prepared based on an in-depth market analysis with inputs from industry experts.
+The report, Global Dementia and Movement Disorder Treatment Market 2017-2021, has been prepared based on an in-depth market analysis with inputs from industry experts.
 The report covers the market landscape and its growth prospects over the coming years.
 The report also includes a discussion of the key vendors operating in this market.

 Other prominent vendors